 Though it's not something either side said they want, University of Illinois Professor Robert Bruno said the union is intent on making a point.

 "They made a statement in 2012.
 But in 2019, they're looking to achieve real gains embedded in the contract around staffing and class size, along with doing better financially," said Bruno, who co-authored a book on the 2012 strike.
-"They're really continuing that strike from 2012.
+"They're really continuing that strike form 2012.
 I think they see it now as core, as central, that they need to get that out of the bargaining agreement."